 Best places to stay in Meje

-Firule, Trstenik and Znjan – Where to stay in Split with family
+Firule, Trstenik and Znjan – Where to stay in Split for families

 Znjan is also a popular beach and one of the larger beaches in Split.
 These areas tend to be quieter neighborhoods, perhaps 20 minutes from the city center, but if you want to know where to stay in Split near the beach, Firule, Trstenik and Znjan certainly have many options for you.